Skip to main content

 Your feelings are valid; they are signals from your body communicating a deeper story about its internal environment.
 The narrative of your health is written not just in the blood that is drawn, but in the complex, living ecosystem within your digestive tract.
 Understanding this connection is the first step toward reclaiming your vitality.

-The journey of a from production to cellular action is a sophisticated process.
+The journey of a thyroid hormone from production to cellular action is a sophisticated process.
 Your thyroid gland primarily produces a prohormone called thyroxine, or T4.
 Think of T4 as a carefully packaged shipment of raw materials.
 For this material to be useful, it must be unpackaged and converted into its biologically active form, triiodothyronine, or T3.

 It is T3 that docks with receptors on your cells and directs metabolic processes, influencing everything from your heart rate and body temperature to your energy levels and cognitive clarity.
 While a significant portion of this conversion happens in the liver, a critical and often underestimated part of this biochemical activation takes place within your gut.